Good ideas are worth chasing

 - Bilateral agreements: we hold regular meetings with the representatives of the EU's intellectual property offices, as well as regular 'IP days', with national user groups, in order to keep up to date with developments at national and regional level in the European Union.

-- Multilateral cooperation with the EUIPO and other national IP offices through the European Trade Mark and Design Network.
+- Multilateral cooperation with the EUIPO and other national IP offices through the European Union Intellectual Property Network.

 - Participation in the EUIPO's governing bodies as members of the Administrative Board and Budget Committee.